matstveter/EegElectrodeLocalizer/README.md

 ## Description
 This tool is designed to automatically localize fiducials and EEG electrodes from a 3D scan.
 It was primarily developed to explore the feasibility of such a solution and to scientifically evaluate its performance.
-The article can be found here (TBA) and all information about the pipeline and assumptions can be found there.
+The article can be found as a preprint here (https://www.biorxiv.org/content/10.1101/2024.06.27.600334v1) and all information about the pipeline and assumptions can be found there.

 ### IMPORTANT: This tool is initially designed for a single dataset using EEG caps from one supplier in two sizes.
 For compatibility with other datasets or suppliers' EEG caps, some code modifications might be necessary.